You know what they say, if you want something in life, you must have patience, or to say it in a nice quote:

 Funny thing, the Dutch family, Layla and Ab were there also.
 Nice, cuz I don’t like to eat alone so I accompanied them.
-They were not alone, a French girl named Babou with a hippy look, was joining them.
-Talking about experiences we had during our travels, we agreed to meet all together in the evening, in Circus Camp, where Babou was staying because there will be a show with fire and dance.
+They were not alone, a French girl named Babou ,with a hippy look, was joining them.
+Talking about experiences we had during our travels, we agreed to meet all together in the evening, in Circus Camp, where Babou was staying because there will be a fire show and dance.

 Nice atmosphere, hippy, chill, where people dance, juggle or simply relax in conversations.
 I was impressed by the guys with fire.
 True dancing with fire masters I can say.

-The show ended around 1am, but we were just firing up the discussions.
+The show ended around 1 am, but we were just firing up the discussions.
 We went for a quick ride to a store, bought two bottles of rum and headed all of us to Toasen’s place.
 Due to some “technical errors“, I had a little accident with the scooter, ended up with a Pai tattoo as well.
-Nothing serious, just few scratches.
+Nothing serious, just a few scratches.

-Evening was lying up late, all sharing stories and discussions about everything.
+The evening was lying up late, all sharing stories and discussions about everything.
 Perhaps alcohol makes us tattle.
 Interesting how open was AB, Layla’s father.
 Left her to drink but at the same time taking care and being all the time around.
-I can say – open minded parent.
+I can say – open-minded parent.

-Late in night I made my way out, but not before to decide with Babou that next day we will explore Pai together with my scooter.
-Of course, now i become “experienced driver”.
+Late in the night, I made my way out, but not before to decide with Babou that next day we will explore Pai together with my scooter.
+Of course, now I became “experienced driver”.

 In the morning after a fruit breakfast, took the keys and headed to Babou.
 The day was gorgeous.
-Landscapes and streets of Pai were more attractive with a pretty french girl on board.
-First we went to elephants camp, but didn’t stay to long.
+Landscapes and streets of Pai were more attractive with a pretty French girl on board.
+First, we went to elephants camp but didn’t stay too long.
 How these animals were held captive, gave us a sad feeling.
-Unfortunately we can not do too much.
+Unfortunately, we can not do too much.